 The Lifeline Project

-The Lifeline Project is a community led campaign promoting the integrated use of urban resources (people, places, materials, systems) to achieve enhanced efficiencies and well-being.
-The inquiry focuses on the disused Midland Great Western Railway cutting which links Broadstone to Broombridge in northwest inner city Dublin, as a living laboratory for sustainable development.
-Project interests include sustainable food system planning, urban biodiversity, eco-tourism, green transport and innovative models of health-care, recreation, and waste management.
+The Lifeline Project proposes the sensitive regeneration of the disused Midland Great Western Railway (MGWR) cutting, Broadstone to Broombridge in northwest central Dublin, into a productive green corridor, public amenity and inter-model transport link.
+Project interests include urban agriculture, biodiversity, eco-tourism, green transport and innovative models of health-care, recreation, and waste management.

-- Establish a foundation to support interdisciplinary health-care design and community based participative research focused on behavioural economics, public health and the impact of environmental design on quality of life.
+1. Expand civil capacity through collaborative community based action research that explores local context, culture and heritage and the proactive use EU environmental policy.
+2. Develop citizen lead demonstration projects, practical, relevant and of immediate value to Dublin and other European cities.
+3. Establish a foundation to support interdisciplinary design and community based participative research focused on behavioral economics, public health and the impact of environmental design on quality of life.

 In 2009 the LIFELINE entered into partnership with Dublin Institute of Technology (DIT) who support project objectives by providing research under the Students Learning With Communities (SLWC) Program.
 This relationship has introduced ‘Service Learning’ and new rigor to the project.
 A diverse range of disciplines participate in LIFELINE research including Architecture, Spatial Planning, Sustainable Development, Nutrition, Nutiriceuticals and Chemistry.

 View more images on Walking the Line, the Lifeline Project Flickr group.